SCCM Orchestration Group Setup Step-by-Step Guide for Server Patching

 • Search in Collection use can use the BROWSE button to check the collections (exciting!)

-• Advanced search options to select Orchestration Members/resources
+• Advanced search options to select Orchestration Members/Resources

 Once you select the resource, click Add them to SCCM Orchestration Group to perform server patching.
 Select OK when you finish adding devices to the Selected resources list.